Resources

 Kentro Connection

-Kentro Connection – our new quarterly newsletter
+Kentro Connection – our quarterly newsletter

 Every quarter Kentro publishes a general newsletter.
 We feature stories from our Network members, ways to get involved in Kentro, National & International news, as well as the most recent job postings from our Careers page.
 Have a look - Connection and collaboration really do make a difference!